The Lady of Autumn: A Weather Folklore

 Of course, today we know that the real cause of the cycle of seasons is the tilt in the Earth’s axis.
 As the planet revolves around the Sun, its northern and southern hemispheres take turns soaking in the majority of the Sun’s light and heat.
 During the part of the year when the northern hemisphere is inclined toward the Sun, that part of the Earth enjoys summer weather.
 The days grow longer, and the temperatures grow warmer.
 Things begin to grow.
 As time goes on, and the Earth continues its journey around the Sun, the southern hemisphere gets its proverbial day in the Sun.
 Things warm up down there, while temperatures grow colder and days get shorter in the northern hemisphere.
 Trees lose their leaves, and vegetation wilts away, becoming scrubby from lack of sunlight.
 This is the time of year when people have traditionally celebrated the harvest.

 During the time of the ancient Greeks, however, most people believed in a geocentric, or Earth-centered, universe.
-Though the idea that the Earth and other planets revolved around the Sun was proposed as early the Third Century BC by Greek astronomer Aristarchus of Samos, this theory was widely disregarded.
-It wasn’t until the 16th Century that the Renaissance astronomer Nicolaus Copernicus was able to gain some credence for a heliocentric, or Sun-centered, model.
+Though the idea that the Earth and other planets revolved around the Sun was proposed as early as the Third Century BC by Greek astronomer Aristarchus of Samos, this theory was widely disregarded.
+It was not until the 16th Century that the Renaissance astronomer Nicolaus Copernicus was able to gain some credence for a heliocentric, or Sun-centered, model.

 Without understanding the relationship between the Earth’s hemispheres and the Sun, the ancient Greeks were at a loss to explain the true cause of the seasons, so they invented the Horae to explain the differences between the various times of year.